The Xometry app works best with JavaScript enabled!

 There are two types of plastics: thermoplastics and thermosets.
 The properties of these two types of plastics differ depending on the particular thermoplastic or thermoset.
 However, a list of general properties of plastics is shown below:

-1. Thermoplastics melt when heated above their melting point and can be cooled and reheated several times.
+1. Thermoplastics soften or melt when heated above their glass transition or melting temperature and can usually be cooled and reheated multiple times without significant chemical change.

-2. Thermosets are plastics that remain solid after curing and do not melt, even at high temperatures.
+2. Thermosets are plastics that form irreversible cross-linked networks during curing and do not melt upon reheating.

 What Is the Structure of Plastic?

-Because plastics are considered polymers, plastics exhibit the same structures as polymers.
-Plastics can be linear polymers (like PVC), branched polymers (like low-density polyethylene), or cross-linked polymers (like bakelite and melamine).
+Because plastics are polymers, they can have linear (like PVC), branched (like low-density polyethylene), or cross-linked (like bakelite and melamine) structures.
 The chemical composition of the monomers that form the plastic determines its structure and type of polymer.
-Plastics can either be amorphous, in which case the polymer chains are not organized in a particular fashion, or semi-crystalline, where the polymer chains are ordered and mixed in with amorphous regions.
+Plastics can be amorphous, with disordered molecular chains, or semi-crystalline, containing both ordered crystalline regions and amorphous regions.

 What Is the Advantage of Plastic Compared to Polymer?

-There are many advantages of using plastic compared to a polymer.
+There are many advantages of using plastic compared to polymers.
 The list below describes some of the advantages:

 3. Plastic has a high strength-to-weight ratio.

-4. Plastic is a versatile material and can be used for a wide range of applications including use in consumer products, and industries such as: automotive, medical, aerospace, and heavy machinery.
+4. Plastic is versatile and used in many applications, from consumer goods to industries such as automotive, medical, aerospace, and heavy machinery.

 What Are Examples of Plastics?